referrerpolicy=no-referrer-when-downgrade

 //!
 Consider the fact that a traditional blockchain software is usually a monolithic artifact.

-//! to cumbersome forkful upgrades to be the status quo in the blockchain ecosystem.
+//! led to cumbersome forkful upgrades to be the status quo in blockchain ecosystems.
+In other

 //!